Railroad bridge in Fort Lauderdale remains locked

 FORT LAUDERDALE, FLA.
-(WSVN) - A problem with a bride in Fort Lauderdale still has it locked down.
+(WSVN) - A problem with a bridge in Fort Lauderdale still has it locked down.

-The railroad bridge over the New River is still stuck in the down position, Friday.
+The railroad bridge over the New River was still stuck in the down position on Friday.

 Rail traffic is not affected, but large boats are not able to pass under the bridge.